Cloud-Based Comprehensive Website Security Solutions

-> There is no way to be absolutely prevent this sort of abuse at the moment.
+There is no way to absolutely prevent this sort of abuse at the moment.

-One of the options for synchronizing files between us and the customer involves our placing a PHP file on their site.
+One of the options for synchronising files between us and the customer involves us placing a PHP file on his/her site.
 This is an option that the customer has.
 Encouraging the customer to enable this option gives us a better chance of fighting plan abuse.

-Going forward, if we find that this sort of plan abuse is rampant, we will look at designing a solution to it.
-At this time, we prefer to focus on code that achieves better scans, than on preventing plan abuse.
+Going forward, if we find that this sort of plan abuse is rampant, we will look at designing a solution for it.
+At the moment, we prefer to focus on code that achieves better scans, rather than on preventing plan abuse.

-Will Smart Scan create logs / audit trails to document its work?
+Will SMART scan create logs / audit trails on documents it has worked on?
 (THIS IS A MUST-HAVE!!)

 If we have a good malware signature in our database, then we fix it as soon as we find it.

-The host may terminate our connection because they have strict limits on how much bandwidth a customer can consume.
+ii.
+The host may terminate SiteLock's connection because it has strict limits on how much bandwidth a customer can consume.

-Whatever be the cause of the error, we will display it in the detail screen for SMART and the user should have a good idea of what to do next.
-In the case of server errors, they may call into support and those tickets might require some investigation to resolve.
+Whatever the cause of the error, SiteLock will display it in the detail screen for SMART and the user should have a good idea of what to do next.
+IIn the case of server errors, he/she may call support and create tickets, which might require some investigation to resolve.

-Depends on the hosting setup.
-If our FTP consistently fails, then we might need a discussion with the host.
+It depends on the hosting setup.
+If the FTP consistently fails, then we might need a discussion with the host.

-When a customer buys SMART, they are expected to look at the scan results in the SMART detail screen periodically – there is no action required of us as an Expert Service or Sales organization.
+When a customer buys SMART, they are expected to look at the scan results in the SMART detail screen periodically – there is no action required of us as an Expert Service or sales organisation.

 For SMART, this FTP info is held in our secure database.
 This is a responsibility that we take very seriously.